nickbosland/eslint-plugin-import-newlines/README.md

 # @zsoltszavo/eslint-plugin-import-lines

-Plugin for import multilines waring.
+Plugin for linting imports that must be broken into multiple lines above a certain number of items.

-Currently having only one rule, the imports-multiline which will throw error in case of more than 5 imports in a line, and if its multiline already it will throw error if there is not only one in a line
+There is only one rule at the moment &ndash; `imports-multiline` &ndash; which will report when there are more than 5 values in a line by default, and if there are less it will report when the import is not on a single line.

 ## Installation